Skip to content

 LORELAI: Put them in the Jefferson suite tonight, move them back to their previously booked room tomorrow, and offer them dinner on the house for the inconvenience.

-— This suite at the Independence Inn is presumably named for Thomas Jefferson, a US Founding Father and the principal author of the Declaration of Independence.
-Jefferson served as the second vice president of the United States, under John Adams, from 1797 to 1801.
-He served as third president from 1801 to 1809.
+• Presumably, this suite at the Independence Inn is named for Thomas Jefferson (1743-1826), a US Founding Father and principal author of the Declaration of Independence.
+Jefferson served as the second vice president of the United States, under John Adams, from 1797 to 1801, and as third president from 1801 to 1809.

-— Like George Washington (featured in the pilot at 15:10) and others of their social class and time period, Jefferson was a slave owner.
-“Multiple lines of evidence indicate that Jefferson had a long-term sexual relationship” with Sarah “Sally” Hemings, an enslaved woman whom he legally owned, “and historians now broadly agree that he was the father of her six children” (Wikipedia).
-You can read more about Jefferson’s participation in and attitudes toward slavery here.
+• Like previously mentioned Founding Fathers George Washington and Benjamin Franklin, Jefferson claimed ownership over enslaved people.
+“Multiple lines of evidence, including modern DNA analyses, indicate that Jefferson impregnated [Sarah “Sally” Hemings, an enslaved woman whom he legally owned,] several times over years while they lived together on Jefferson’s Monticello estate, and historians now broadly agree that he was the father of her six children” (Wikipedia).
+You can read more about Jefferson’s beliefs about and participation in slavery here.

 LORELAI: Maybe you could do them in the actual shape of Alaska.